 components.
 You may have noticed that, compared to the previous version of the dashboard, the components are missing the figure

-argument will now be generated by a callback function using the inputs the user sets using the Region, Type, and Date Range selectors.
+argument using the inputs that the user sets using the Region, Type, and Date Range selectors.

 How to Define Callbacks